 Creating Stories: the Hero's Journey

-We created this page to provide storytelling inspiration for our books What's the Story? and our latest The Storyboard Challenge.
+We created this page to provide storytelling inspiration for our books What's the Story? and our Comic Strip Challenge.
 But it's useful for any storytelling projects kids (or adults) might have.

 HAVE YOU EVER NOTICED there are certain similarities in movies?
 Like the wise old mentor character or the near-death scene or the trusted friend who suddenly reveals that - BAM! - they're actually the villain?